-Praxis Educational Leadership: Administration and Supervision (5411) Practice Test
+Praxis II: Educational Leadership: Administration and Supervision (5411) Practice Test

 The Praxis Educational Leadership: Administration and Supervision (ELAS) exam is intended to test hopeful educators and provide certification and licensure required for them to practice.
 It contains questions meant to assess a participant’s knowledge around administrative and supervisory requirements for educational settings.

 Like all Praxis exams, the ELAS exam is administered by the Educational Testing Service (ETS), a nonprofit educational testing and assessment organization.

 The ELAS exam is administered via computer and participants will have the chance to become familiar with the computer interface on test day, before the exam actually begins.